Skip to main content

 About Malware Detection Testing

-The EICAR (European Institute for Computer Anti-Virus Research) test file can be used to test Iru Endpoint EDR to ensure it has been deployed correctly and working properly.
-The EICAR test file is a non-malicious file that can be safely downloaded on any Mac.
-For more information on the Anti-Malware Test File, please visit EICAR’s Anti-Malware Test File web page.
+The EICAR (European Institute for Computer Anti-Virus Research) test file provides a safe, standardized way to validate that Iru Endpoint EDR is deployed correctly.
+The EICAR test file is non-malicious and designed to trigger anti-malware systems without posing a security risk.
+For more information, visit EICAR’s Anti-Malware Test File page.

 How It Works

-Malware detection testing using the EICAR test file provides a safe and standardized method to validate that Iru Endpoint EDR is functioning correctly.
-The EICAR test file is specifically designed to trigger malware detection systems without posing any actual security risk, making it ideal for testing both Detect and Protect posture modes.
+Malware detection testing using the EICAR test file validates that Iru Endpoint EDR is functioning correctly on enrolled devices.
+The test file triggers file-based detection in both Detect and Protect posture modes, allowing you to confirm reporting and quarantine behavior.

 Prerequisites

-• EDR Library Item Deployment: Ensure that the EDR Library Item has been successfully applied to the device by confirming that a green dot is visible next to the EDR Library Item located within the Status tab of a Device Record
+• EDR Library Item deployment: Confirm the EDR Library Item has been applied to the device.
+A green dot should appear next to the EDR Library Item in the Status tab of the Device Record.

 1